 - Choose a stain: Stains are largely water-based nowadays, they are more environmentally friendly and durable than oil-based stains.
 A good rule of thumb to choose stain color/opacity is that the better the quality of wood (usually newer lumber) the more transparent the stain to show off the natural beauty of it.
 But you can also use a more solid stain if that looks best to you, ultimately it is a matter of personal preference.
 If you need more help check out this link from Family Handyman on how to choose a deck stain.

-- Check the forecast: Ideally you will need 48 hours without any rain to allow time for the deck boards to be completely dry.
+- Check the forecast: Ideally you will need about 72 hours without any rain to allow time for the deck boards to be completely dry.

 - Clear off the deck: Remove everything from the deck.
 Start out by sweeping all the dust and debris, a leaf blower might work best as it will get everything out of the cracks and crevices.

 - Wash the deck: Use deck wash that can be purchased from the nearest hardware store or make your own with recipes from tipnut.com.
 This will help get rid of any dirt, mildew, sap, or algae growth that has built up on the deck boards.
 Mr. LongArm has the perfect way to apply and rinse off the deck wash, The Telewash Water-Fed Extension Pole and Very Stiff Flow-Thru Brush.
 This pole/brush combo has stiff bristles to apply the deck wash plus can hook up to the hose to spray water as you clean the boards, helping get rid of the more stubborn dirt/mildew spots.